nicolgit/hub-and-spoke-playground/scenarios/ipsec-dual-redundancy.md

-# SOLUTION: connect on-prem and hub with a Site-to-Site IPSec with a dual-redundancy, ACTIVE-ACTIVE connection
+# SOLUTION: connect on-prem and hub with a Site-to-Site VPN with dual-redundancy, ACTIVE-ACTIVE connection

 ## Pre-requisites